sul-dlss/cocina-models/README.md

 Finally, you must release versions of [sdr-client](https://github.com/sul-dlss/sdr-client) and [dor-services-client](https://github.com/sul-dlss/dor-services-client/) pinned to this version because [Argo](https://github.com/sul-dlss/argo) depends on both of those.
 When [dor-services-app](https://github.com/sul-dlss/dor-services-app) is updated to use the new models (via the auto-update script), the clients must be updated at the same time or there is risk of models produced by dor-services-app not being acceptable to the clients.

+### Communicate

+Send a note to `#dlss-infra-chg-mgmt` on Slack to let people know what is changing and when.

 ### Dependent Services

 Once the above listed gems are updated all the following services that use cocina-models should be updated and released at the same time: